bai101315/LeetCode-Assistant/README.md

 - aiosqlite
 - uv

 The project uses a workspace-style Python setup.
-The root package is defined in `pyproject.toml`, with backend logic under `backend/`.
+The root package is defined in `pyproject.toml`, with core runtime logic under `backend/`.

 ## Project Structure